al3ssandrocaruso/BGRL/README.md

 ## Large-Scale Representation Learning on Graphs via BootStrapping

 This project provides an implementation of the [Bootstrapped Graph Latents (BGRL)](https://arxiv.org/pdf/2102.06514) model, a graph representation learning method that learns by predicting alternative augmentations of the input.
-It utilizes GNN encoders and an MLP predictor for generating node embeddings and performing classification tasks on top of these embeddings.
+The model first trains each graph encoder in a fully unsupervised manner, computing embeddings for each node.
+Subsequently, a simple linear model is trained on top of these frozen embeddings for classification tasks.
 ### Setup

 1. **Clone the repository**: